Itineraries

 As a boy, Walt Disney spent several memorable years in Marceline, a place that nurtured his vivid imagination.
 He modeled Main Street USA at his Disney theme parks after Marceline’s downtown.
 Visit the Walt Disney Hometown Museum to explore the early life of the world-famous animator, writer and entrepreneur.

-D. Home of Sliced Bread Innovation Center
+D. Home of Sliced Bread Welcome Center

 Learn the story behind Chillicothe’s claim to fame at the Home of Sliced Bread Innovation Center.
 In 1928, the Chillicothe Bakery Company was the first company in the world to sell commercially sliced loaves of bread.
 See the first bread slicing machine – on loan from the Smithsonian Museum.